- Hits: 127

 Another potential loophole is Israel’s “adherent” status under the MTCR.
 Although it’s not a full-fledged member, Israel and several other countries have announced unilaterally that they adhere to the MTCR’s guidelines, which created a new, informal sub-class under the MTCR.
 Adherents are exempted from the legal ramifications associated with violating the regime’s provisions, but are not conferred the benefits of MTCR membership.

 In addition to Israel's adherent status, others believe there are unreported bilateral agreements between the United States and Israel.
-Carnegie Endowment scholar and respected authority on nonproliferation Leonard Specter told the Washington Report that Israel and the U.S. may have “signed a secret agreement” giving Israel “privileged status” in its missile technology relationship with the United States.
+Carnegie Endowment scholar and respected authority on nonproliferation Leonard Specter told the Washington Report on Middle East Affairs, that Israel and the U.S. may have “signed a secret agreement” giving Israel “privileged status” in its missile technology relationship with the United States.
 That agreement was alluded to by President Clinton on March 15, 1993 when he announced that the United States and Israel “have begun a dialogue intended to raise our relationship to a new level of strategic partnership.”
 The president’s remarks came during a visit by then-Israeli Prime Minister Yitzhak Rabin.
 It was later reported in Israel’s Hebrew newspapers that Clinton promised Rabin that Israel could compete in America’s commercial space launch market.
 Preparing the groundwork for that promise, the Clinton administration announced in 1993 that it would allow for the importation of Israeli-built space launch vehicle components into the United States, a move that met with severe criticism from nonproliferation experts and U.S. industry officials.